 Zion National Park Superintendent Jock Whitworth and Zion National Park Foundation Executive Director Lyman Hafen announced the twenty four artists selected for the fifth annual artist invitational held every year during the first full week of November in Zion National Park.
 The artists, residing across the United States, were selected from a large field of national and international applicants.

 See the 2013 list of artists here.

 Visitors coming to the park during this most beautiful time of year, November 3 - 11, have the added dimension of seeing nationally known artists painting throughout the park.
 Each artist will give a free demonstration scheduled from Monday through Friday.

 See the schedule of events here.

 Proceeds from this event benefit Zion’s award winning youth education programs.
-Painting to the right, "Great White Throne" by artist Brad Holt.
+Painting to the right, "Light and Shadow-Zion" by artist George Handrahan.
 Painting below, "Sunset Ranch" by artist Suze Woolf.

 Plan now to attend for a life enriching experience.

 Click here to read about the 2012 Zion Plein Air Event.

 Click here to print a schedule of events.